kielikone/saldo-inflector/README.md

 ## License

-The original saldo is dual-licensed under CC-BY and LGPL v.3.
+The original Saldo is dual-licensed under CC-BY and LGPL v.3.
 As a result, `saldo-inflector` is under the LGPL v.3 license, copyright 2023 Kielikone oy.